k3ntako/2do/README.md

 ### Backend

-1. In Terminal, go to the `server` directory within the project.
+1. In your command-line interface go to the `server` directory within the project.
 2. Build and start the program:
    ```
    ./mvnw spring-boot:run